Certora/Documentation/docs/ref-manual/cli/options.md

 The `none` keyword behaves the same as not mentioning the rule_sanity flag in the configuration at all.
 No sanity-checks will be executed.
 The `basic` keyword is intended for running only the reachability check for all the rules and the assert-vacuity check, but only for invariants.
 Using the `advanced` keyword, all the sanity checks will be executed, for all the invariants/rules.
+It is recommended to start with the `basic` mode, since using the `advanced` mode might results in some false positive alarms.

 **When to use it?**
 We suggest using this option often - before each commit to changes of the source code or verification at the very least.
 Signs to suspect the rule is “empty“ is when it passes “too easily“ or too quickly.